 - Once your dossier is submitted to India, be matched by India’s Central Adoption Resource Authority (CARA) with a child meeting your preferences outlined in the Home Study.
 Have the child’s medical and social information reviewed by a medical professional and, once you are committed, formally accept the child with CARA.

 - Prepare an I-800 application and be granted approval by USCIS.
-This process grants approval for the adoption to move forward and gives permission for the child to immigrate into the U.S. with your as their sponsor.
+This process grants approval for the adoption to move forward and gives permission for the child to immigrate into the U.S. with you as their sponsor.

 - Send CARA and/or the orphanage documents as requested for court processing.
 Upon completion of court processing, the child’s passport will be issued.

 - Travel to India.
 You will pick up your child from their orphanage and travel to the U.S. Embassy in New Delhi for your medical/visa appointment to obtain an immigrant visa for your child to enter the United States.
 This trip takes an average of 7-10 days.
-Note that some states do require a longer in country stay if a court appearance is required.
+Note: Some states in India will require a longer in country stay if a court appearance is required.

 - Bring your child home from India!